DomBom16/zenif/docs/modules/cli.md

 ## Prompts

-Zenif provides a flexible prompting system for interactive CLI applications.
-Prompts allow you to collect user input dynamically with built-in validation and formatting.
+Zenif's CLI module also provides a flexible prompting system for interactive CLI applications.
+Prompts allow you to collect user input dynamically with built-in validation, intuitive controls, and beautiful graphics.

 ### Getting Started With Prompts

-To use prompts in your CLI application, import the `Prompt` class and set up a CLI command like we did earlier:
+To use prompts in your CLI application, import the `Prompt` class and set up a CLI command [like we did earlier](#getting-started-with-applets):

 ```python
 from zenif.cli import CLI, Prompt